nandoflorestan/mithril-widgets/README.rst

 .. _Bootstrap: https://getbootstrap.com/docs/4.0/getting-started/introduction/

-mithril_ is an excellent, minimal Javascript single page application framework that is giving everybody else a lesson in YAGNI.
+mithril_ is an excellent, minimal Javascript single page application framework that is giving everybody else a lesson in `YAGNI <http://wiki.c2.com/?YouArentGonnaNeedIt>`_.

 We are using the parts of ECMAScript 6 (ECMAScript 2015) that are directly supported by the major browsers.
 Our widgets are classes.

 Pull requests are extremely welcome!
-And advice is also appreciated, because I am not a Javascript expert.
+And advice is also appreciated.

 Current versions of dependencies